snap-cloud/snapCloud/INSTALL.md

 ## Prereqs

 For Debian-based distros, you can skip this whole section by running the prereqs.sh script, that will try to automatically install all dependencies.
-You will still need to follow all steps after "Setting up a Lapis project" afterwards.
+You will still need to follow all steps after "Setting up the database" afterwards.

 ### Lua 5.1